New examples of ballistic RWRE in the low disorder regime

 In the case of an i.i.d. random environment in dimension $d \geq 3$, Sznitman was able to derive in \cite{Sz03} conditions on the small disorder which guarantee that the perturbed walk is ballistic.
 Essentially, he showed that as long as the average local drift in some direction $\ell$ of the perturbed random walk is not \textit{too} small with respect to $\epsilon$, the $L^\infty$-norm of the perturbation, one has ballisticity in direction $\ell$ (see Section \ref{sec:main} below for a precise statement).
 In the present article we improve on this by showing that, in fact, one only needs the average drift to be not too small but compared instead to $\sigma$, the standard deviation of the environment, which is always a smaller quantity than $\epsilon$ (and, furthermore, could potentially be \textit{much} smaller).

 As a consequence of this improvement we are able to obtain new examples of RWREs with ballistic behavior.
-These are of basically of two types: (i) new examples in all dimensions $d \geq 2$ of (small disorder) RWREs satisfying Kalikow's condition for ballisticity; and, most importantly, (ii) new examples in dimension $d=3$ of (small disorder) RWREs satisfying the polynomial ballisticity condition from \cite{BDR14} and hence (T') but \textit{not} Kalikow's condition (the first examples of type (ii) appear in \cite{Sz03} for all dimensions $d \geq 3$).
+As a matter of fact, to construct these examples it is necessary to show that they satisfy certain conditions generally known as {\it ballisticity conditions}.
+Two important ballisticity conditions are Kalikow's condition, introduced in \cite{K81}, which is a requirement on the averaged local drift, and the strictly weaker (at least in dimensions $d\ge 3$) condition (T') , introduced by Sznitman in \cite{Sz02}, which is the requirement that the exit probability of the random walk from slabs perpendicular to the moving direction of the random walk decay as stretched exponentials.
+The examples we obtain in this article are basically of two types: (i) new examples in all dimensions $d \geq 2$ of (small disorder) RWREs satisfying Kalikow's condition for ballisticity; and, most importantly, (ii) new examples in dimension $d=3$ of (small disorder) RWREs satisfying the polynomial ballisticity condition from \cite{BDR14} and hence (T') but \textit{not} Kalikow's condition (the first examples of type (ii) appear in \cite{Sz03} for all dimensions $d \geq 3$).